Sentry (Kree): Sentry-459

-The Sentries' main purpose is to stand guard over military outposts and depots throughout the Kree Empire.
-Sentry-459 accompanied a Kree scientific party that journeyed to Earth to experiment on sub-humans (which in turn created the race the Inhumans).
-When the Kree left Earth, Sentry-459 remained to monitor Inhuman progress, so that the Kree could later use them as a militia force.
-Sentry-459 remains inert but observing until it is activated by the Fantastic Four, who battle it to a standstill.
-Considering itself defeated when the Fantastic Four escape, the Sentry sends a signal to the Kree before deactivating itself.
+The Sentries' main purpose is to stand guard over military outposts and depots throughout the Kree empire.
+Sentry-459 accompanies a Kree scientific party who journey to Earth to experiment on sub-humans, which eventually results in the creation of the Inhumans.
+When the Kree leave Earth, Sentry-459 remains to monitor Inhuman progress, with the Kree intending to use them as a militia force.
+Sentry-459 remains inert until it is inadvertently activated by the Fantastic Four, who battle it to a standstill.
+Considering itself defeated when the Fantastic Four escape, the Sentry sends a signal to the Kree alerting them to the presence of superhumans on Earth before deactivating itself.
+The Kree Ronan the Accuser investigates the signal and battles the Fantastic Four soon after.

-The U.S. Army transports the Sentry to Cape Canaveral, where it is reactivated by Kree colonel Yon-Rogg.
-Yon-Rogg intends to use the Sentry to kill his subordinate Mar-Vell, who manages to defeat it.
+The U.S. Army transports the Sentry to Cape Canaveral, where it is reactivated by Yon-Rogg, a Kree colonel and the leader of an expedition investigating Earth.
+Yon-Rogg attempts to use the Sentry to kill his subordinate Mar-Vell, who manages to defeat it.

-Ronan the Accuser later reactivates the Sentry and uses it in an attempt to reverse the course of evolution on Earth, but it was once again defeated by Mar-Vell.
-The Kree agents attempt to retrieve the Sentry, but are driven off by spy agency S.H.I.E.L.D.
-The Sentry is seen again when activated by the Super-Adaptoid, who recruits it into his team, Heavy Metal, in a bid to destroy the Avengers.
-In Blackwulf, the Sentry is found and recruited by Ultron before being destroyed in battle.
+Ronan the Accuser later reactivates the Sentry and uses it in an attempt to reverse the course of evolution on Earth, but it is defeated by Mar-Vell.
+Kree agents attempt to retrieve the Sentry, but are driven off by S.H.I.E.L.D.
+The Sentry is later activated by the Super-Adaptoid, who recruits it into his team Heavy Metal in a bid to destroy the Avengers.
+The Sentry returns in the Blackwulf series, having been found by Ultron and recruited into his Underground Legion.
+It is eventually destroyed in battle.